quixio/quix-streams/docs/advanced/checkpointing.md

     However, it will reduce memory usage and limit the number of potentially reprocessed messages, reducing duplicates.

 - If `commit_interval` is set to `0`, the application will commit a checkpoint for every processed Kafka message.
+- If `commit_every` is set, the application will commit after processing N messages across all assigned partitions.
+  - You may use `commit_interval` to get more granular control over the commit schedule.
+  - For example, if `commit_every=1000` and `commit_interval=5.0`, the application will commit the checkpoint as soon as 1000 messages are processed or 5s interval is elapsed.

-When configuring the commit interval, take into account such factors as the number of unique keys in the input topics, hardware, and infrastructure.
+When configuring the `commit_interval` and `commit_every`, take into account such factors as the number of unique keys in the input topics, hardware, and infrastructure.

 ## Limitations